We are here to help. 24 hours a day, 7 days a week.

 AFTER A SEXUAL ASSAULT

-You may experience feelings of shock, anger, sadness, flashbacks and fear.
+You may experience feelings of shock, anger, sadness, numbness, flashbacks and fear.

 You may also experience physical and emotional pain, loss of self-esteem and difficulty concentrating.